Luis Arraez Player Props: Marlins vs. Braves

-Luis Arraez -- with a slugging percentage of .421 in his past 10 games, including no home runs) -- will be in action for the Miami Marlins against the Atlanta Braves, with Bryce Elder on the mound, on May 2 at 6:40 PM ET.
+Luis Arraez -- with a slugging percentage of .432 in his past 10 games, including zero homers) -- will be in action for the Miami Marlins versus the Atlanta Braves, with Kyle Wright on the mound, on May 3 at 6:40 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Cubs.

 Luis Arraez Game Info & Props vs. the Braves